Environmentally-Friendly Industrial Cleaning

-With the advancements in technology and mass production, it’s a shame to think there are still cleaning methods that hurt not help the environment, adding thousands of tons of toxic secondary waste to our landfills each year.
+With the advancements in technology and mass production, it’s a shame that there are still cleaning methods that hurt rather than help the environment, adding thousands of tons of toxic secondary waste to our landfills each year.

-While traditional industrial cleaning methods result in the disposal and removal of “secondary waste” such as solvents, sand or other cleaning agent, dry ice blasting does not produce any secondary waste.
+While traditional industrial cleaning methods result in the disposal and removal of “secondary waste” such as solvents, sand, or other cleaning agents, dry ice blasting does not produce any secondary waste.

-Dry Ice Blasting eliminates the “secondary waste” by simply disappearing, eliminating the costs or concerns of more traditional methods.
+Dry ice blasting eliminates the “secondary waste” by simply disappearing, eliminating the costs and concerns of more traditional methods.

 Dry Ice Blasting has been approved by the EPA, FDA and the USDA.

-The Dry Ice Blast Cleaning uses Dry Ice Pellets created through a process beginning with Liquid Carbon Dioxide (CO2).
-The Dry Ice is obtained as a byproduct of other industrial processes made from reclaimed CO2.
-It does not produce CO2 or add CO2 to the atmosphere and therefore does not contribute to the greenhouse effect.
+Dry ice blast cleaning uses dry ice pellets created through a process beginning with liquid carbon dioxide (CO2).
+The dry ice is obtained as a byproduct of other industrial processes made from reclaimed CO2.
+It does not produce CO2 or add CO2 to the atmosphere, and therefore does not contribute to the greenhouse effect.

-This is created by methods such as Sand Blasting, Soda Blasting, and even Water Blasting can leave toxic secondary waste to be cleaned up in addition to the toxic substrate
+- Secondary Waste: Methods such as Sand Blasting, Soda Blasting, and even Water Blasting can leave toxic secondary waste to be cleaned up in addition to the toxic substrate.